hoangduytran/blender-manual/manual/render/shader_nodes/input/attribute.rst

    :View Layer:
-      The attribute is looked up in the current :doc:`View Layer </scene_layout/view_layers/introduction>`, :doc:`Scene </scene_layout/scene/introduction>` and :doc:`World </render/lights/world>`, using the same lookup logic as *Object*.
+      The attribute is looked up in the current :doc:`View Layer </scene_layout/view_layers/introduction>`, :doc:`Scene </scene_layout/scene/introduction>` and :doc:`World </render/lights/world>`, using the same lookup logic as *Object*, and likewise producing all zero outputs including *Alpha* if not found.
 Attributes of this type have the same uniform value throughout the whole Render Layer.

       .. tip::